 Supporting Evidence: 750-900 words

 Evaluation: 1 hour 30 minutes

-UNIT TWO: Performance from a Text (20%) External Assessment
+UNIT TWO: Performing Theatre (20%) External Assessment

 Candidates will be assessed on either their acting or a theatre design skill, in a scene from a published play.
 Candidates to work in groups of between 2 to 5 members.
 No more than two additional design candidates per group, each working on a different skill.

 Externally assessed by a visiting examiner in April/May.
 Two extracts from the same text combined: 5-12 minute performance.

 Candidates will be assessed on their ability to analyse one set text as an actor, designer and director and a live theatre review.